melpa/melpa/docker/logprocessor/README.md

 ### Parquet

-In Aug 2023 this scheme was converted so that each server log file is instead summarised into a corresponding [parquet](https://parquet.apache.org/) file, each containing an unnormalised list of individual downloads with the above fields.
+In Aug 2023 Steve decided to tinker, and so there appeared a new scheme in which each server log file is instead summarised into a corresponding [parquet](https://parquet.apache.org/) file, each containing an unnormalised list of individual downloads with the above fields.
 This resulted in 3500+ parquet files totalling only 1.9GB, since the data is efficiently stored in a compressed columnar format.

-Using [duckdb](https://duckdb.org), this tree of parquet files can be queried en-masse (in around 12 seconds on an M2 Macbook Air) to produce the download totals.
+Using [duckdb](https://duckdb.org), a tree of parquet files can be trivially queried en-masse to produce the download totals, which took around 12 seconds on an M2 Macbook Air, but longer on the server.

 In this scheme, the single parquet file for the current log is regenerated from scratch regularly, so no deduplication is